sheimo/nmapcli/README.md

-Email me if you have any creative scans to add.

-Thanks

 Nmap Command Line Interface
 =======
 nmapcli is a tool with pre defined scan templates to automate Nmap scans.
-I'm going to keep adding new scan types all the time.

 Usage: ./nmapcli.py